 France and England were at peace and Acadia enjoyed freedom from foreign attack.
-But the accession of William of Orange to the throne of England heralded the outbreak of another Anglo-French war.
-The month of May 1690 saw Sir William Phips with a New England fleet and an army of over a thousand men off Port Royal, demanding its surrender.
-Menneval, the French governor, yielded his fortress on the understanding that he and the garrison should be transported to French soil.
-Phips, however, after pillaging the place, desecrating the church, hoisting the English flag, and obliging the inhabitants to take the oath of allegiance to William and Mary, carried off his prisoners to Boston.
-He was bent on the capture of Quebec in the same year and had no mind to make the necessary arrangements to hold Acadia.
-Hardly had he departed when a relief expedition from France, under the command of Menneval's brother Villebon, sailed into Port Royal.
-But as Villebon had no sufficient force to reoccupy the fort, he pulled down the English flag, replaced it by that of France, and proceeded to the river St John.
-After a conference with the Indians there he went to Quebec, and was present with Frontenac in October when Phips appeared with his summons to surrender.
+But the accession of William of Orange to the throne of England heralded the outbreak of a another Anglo-French war.
+The month of May 1690 saw Sir William Phips with a New h England fleet and an army of over a thousand men off Port Royal, demanding its surrender.
+Menneval, the French governor, yielded his w fortress on the understanding that he and the garrison should be transported to French soil.
+Phips, however, after pillaging the place, of desecrating the church, hoisting the English flag, and obliging the inhabitants to take the the oath of allegiance to William and Mary, carried off his prisoners to Boston.
+He was fr bent on the capture of Quebec in the same is year and had no mind to make the necessary arrangements to hold Acadia.
+Hardly had at he departed when a relief expedition from har France, under the command of Menneval's st brother Villebon, sailed into Port Royal.
+But in as Villebon had no sufficient force to reoccupy la the fort, he pulled down the English flag, replaced it by that of France, and proceeded to be the river St John.
+After a conference with a the Indians there he went to Quebec, and h was present with Frontenac in October when

+Phips appeared with his summons to surender.
 Villebon then went to France.
-A year later he returned as governor of Acadia and took up his quarters at Fort Jemseg, about fifty miles up the St John river.
-Here he organized war-parties of Indians to harry the English settlements; and the struggle continued, with raid and counter-raid, until 1697, when the Treaty of Ryswick halted the war between the two crowns.
-The formal peace, however, was not for long.
-In 1702 Queen Anne declared war against France and Spain.
-And before peace returned the final capture of Acadia had been effected.
-It was no fault of Subercase, the French officer who in 1706 came to Port Royal as governor, that the fortunes of war went against him.
-In 1707 he beat off two violent attacks of the English; and if sufficient means had been placed at his disposal, he might have retained the colony for France.
-But the ministry at Versailles, pressed on all sides, had no money to spare for the succour of Acadia.
-Subercase set forth with clearness the resources of the colony, and urged strong reasons in favour of its development.
-In 1708 a hundred soldiers came to his aid; but as no I See The Fighting Governor in this Series, chap. vii.
+A rear later he returned as governor of Acadia and took up his quarters at Fort Jemseg, bout fifty miles up the St John river.
+Here he organized war-parties of Indians to harry the English settlements; and the struggle coninued, with raid and counter-raid, until 1697, when the Treaty of Ryswick halted the war netween the two crowns.